-If you don’t seek veterinary care for a dog suffering from pancreatitis, the condition is sure to get worse.
-In fact, if left untreated pancreatitis can be life threatening.
-Low-fat diets are typically recommended for dogs suffering with this condition.
+If you don't seek veterinary care for a dog suffering from pancreatitis, the condition is sure to get worse.
+In fact, if left untreated pancreatitis can be life-threatening.
+Low-fat diets are typically recommended for dogs suffering from this condition.

 This homemade dog food for pancreatitis is simple to make.
 With just 5 ingredients, this recipe takes about 30 minutes to prepare.

 First, you'll need to cook the ground beef and drain the fat.
 You will also have to cook the rice according to the instructions on the package.
 You need 1 cup of COOKED rice, which will come from about 1/2 cup of UNCOOKED rice.

 You will also need to steam or boil the squash and broccoli.
 Once all of the ingredients are prepared, all you have to do is combine them in a medium-size mixing bowl.

 The recommended serving size for this homemade dog food for pancreatitis is about a 1/2 cup for every 25 pounds of body weight per serving.
 You'll need to feed 2 servings per day.
 For example, if your dog weighs 50 pounds, he would need 1 cup of food in the morning and 1 cup at night.

 You can store leftovers in the refrigerator for 5-7 days.
 You can also make this food in bulk and store it in the freezer for up to 3 months.